zevero/avr_boot/README.md

 - it might already have happend!

 # Bootloader size
- - 3534 bytes
+ - 3700 bytes
- - 3844 bytes debugging with USE_LED
+ - 4010 bytes debugging with USE_LED
- - 3930 bytes debugging with USE_UART
- - 4234 bytes debugging with USE_LED and USE_UART (does not fit in 4096)
+ - ? bytes debugging with USE_UART (does not compile any more - please help)

 # Serial support - Help wanted
 it should not be so difficult to fit a normal serial bootloader (with automatic baudrate detection?) into the remaining 500 bytes ... help is appreciated!